helmuteckardt1-hub/Recursive_Adaptive_System_Paper1/README.md

-# Recursive_Adaptive_System_Paper1
-The code implements a minimal Recursive Adaptive System (RAS) that tracks a non-stationary environmental probability using a meta-operator to dynamically adjust its learning rate.
-# RAS Toy Simulation – Paper 1
+# Recursive Adaptive System (RAS) – Toy Simulation

-This repository contains the simulation code for the toy example presented in:
+This repository contains the simulation code for the toy example presented in the paper:

 > **A Recursive Framework for Adaptive Dynamics in Non-Equilibrium Systems**
-> Helmut Eckardt
+> Helmut Eckardt (2026)

 ## Description

-The code implements a minimal Recursive Adaptive System (RAS) that tracks a non-stationary environmental probability using a meta-operator to dynamically adjust its learning rate.
+A minimal implementation of a Recursive Adaptive System (RAS) that tracks a non-stationary environmental probability.
+The system uses a meta-operator to dynamically adjust its learning rate based on recent prediction error.

-## Files
+## Features

-- `toy_simulation.py` — Main simulation
-- `generate_figures.py` — Generates the figures used in the paper
-- `figures/` — Pre-generated figures (PDF)
+- Self-adaptive learning rate (meta-adaptation)
+- Emergent metastability (automatic switching between high and low plasticity regimes)
+- Demonstration of resonance and adaptive coherence

 ## Requirements

 ```bash
 pip install numpy matplotlib